ayseezgi/PlatformGame/README.md

 3D platformer game developed in Unity using C#.

 ## Description
 A 3D platformer game where the player controls a character, moves across platforms, overcomes various obstacles, and aims to complete levels.
-This repository contains the source code for a 3-level 3D platform.
+This repository contains the source code for a 3-level 3D platform game.

 ## Features
 - Level-based gameplay